 2. Foreign Capital Repositioning

-In key coastal developments, foreign capital accounts for 60–70% of transactions, with strong activity from:
+In particular, in key coastal developments, foreign capital accounts for 60–70% of transactions, with strong activity from:

 - GCC investors